delta-io/delta/docs/source/quick-start.md

   -- Update every even value by adding 100 to it UPDATE delta.`/tmp/delta-table` SET id = id + 100 WHERE id % 2 == 0;

-  -- Delete very even value
+  -- Delete every even value
   DELETE FROM delta.`/tmp/delta-table` WHERE id % 2 == 0;

   -- Upsert (merge) new data